bayomim/OntoSeg/README.md

     > node Start_OntoSeg.js

+ This version of OntoSeg works on data provided by (Kazantseva & Szpakowicz 2014): http://anna-kazantseva.com/content/

  In order to run OntoSeg on your data, you need to convert your data into classes from DBpedia.

  To do so, use the helper system (https://github.com/bayomim/BuildVSM)